 It’s OK not to do your yoga practice

 …Or at least, as you know it.
 Yes, I know, a risky thing for a yoga teacher to say.
 When I started working with my teacher 1-2-1, I remember one session very clearly.
 I arrived exhausted and emotionally drained.
-I was going through a lot in my personal life and I shared with her how every time I came to my yoga mat, I felt like I was just going through the motions but my body didn’t really want to move.
-She said to me “So, what would happen if you didn’t practice?”
+I was going through a really challenging time in my personal life at that moment in time and I shared with her how every time I came to my yoga mat, I felt like I was just going through the motions but my body didn’t really want to move.
+She said to me “So, what would happen if you didn’t do your yoga practice?”
 At the time, it was a bizarre concept to me.
-I had a daily asana practice and I had a deep expectation of myself that if I wasn’t doing this then in some way I wasn’t committed to my practice or my teaching.
+I had a daily asana practice and I had an expectation that if I wasn’t doing this physical practice then in some way I wasn’t committed to enough to be a teacher.
 But as she uttered those words to me, my whole body took a deep sigh of relief.
 I realised in that moment that the deepest form of care for me at that point in time was to rest, to be still and to not feel the pressure of a daily asana practice.
 Five years on from that moment, I recently went through another really difficult period in my personal life.
 I noticed this overwhelming feeling in my body to be still and this time I stayed with it.
-For almost twelve weeks, my ‘yoga practice’ was simply me lying on the ground whenever I felt overwhelmed.
+For almost twelve weeks, my ‘yoga practice’ was simply me lying on the ground whenever I felt overwhelmed or drawn to do so.
 That was it.
 Nothing more, nothing less.
 No expectation, no force.
 And twelve weeks later I noticed that my body started to want to move again.
 This is the process that I support in others – how do we get behind and support what the body needs?
-Honoring our own process and body in this way is a deep and rich gift and for me, this lies at the core of self-care.
+Honouring our own process and body in this way is a rich gift to be able to give ourselves and for me, this lies at the core of self-care.

 Self-Care is not the same as Self-Compassion

-You can have the most amazing self-care ritual; hot baths, an organic vegan diet, work out every day and yet, if your internal dialogue is destructive and judgemental (to yourself and others) – no self-care ritual will be enough to support your physical and emotional self live a life that feels nourishing.
-This probably forms the biggest part of my own journey and the work that I do.
+You can have the most amazing self-care ritual; hot baths, an organic diet, work out every day and yet, if your internal dialogue is destructive and judgemental (to yourself and others) – no self-care ritual will be enough to support your physical and emotional self live a life that feels nourishing and joyful.
+This inner work probably forms the biggest part of my own journey and the work that I teach.
 Witnessing how we talk to ourselves is probably one of the most valuable things we can do.
 Noticing our ‘inner critic’ and how much that voice is influencing our day-to-day decisions and actions.
 Firstly, we can start by simply noticing it and then we can notice when it’s particularly active.
 For me, it’s when I am stressed or under a lot of pressure.
 In that moment, I have a choice to engage or take a deep breath and choose a different route.
 We could think about it as moving this voice from the drivers seat into the back of the car.
-What I’ve noticed is that if we have an internal dialogue that is for the most part nurturing and compassionate, we are more likely to make choices that support our self-care.
+What I’ve noticed in my students and myself is that if we have an internal dialogue that is for the most part nurturing and compassionate, we are more likely to make choices that support our self-care.
 Equally, if we make choices or engage in activities that support our self-care, our internal voice can become more spacious and understanding.
 It’s a symbiotic supportive relationship.

 Keep it realistic